How Do You Soothe Yourself?

 People who suffer loss and trauma often self-soothe by using alcohol and drugs.
 In one 2010 study, a sample of 587 patients with traumatic childhood events was found to abuse cannabis (44.8%), alcohol (39%), cocaine (34.1%) and heroin/opiates (6.3%).[i]
 It is understandable to try to ease one’s pain by numbing it with alcohol or drugs like cannabis, cocaine, and opiates.
 Post-traumatic stress disorder (PTSD) and grief can be very upsetting and painful experience.
 These experiences may involve reliving the traumatic experience or loss repeatedly, leaving a person feeling out of control and miserable.

-PTSD Isn't Just for those in the Military
+PTSD Isn't Just for People in the Military

 When many people think of trauma, they think of veterans and people in the military.
 Indeed, there is a high prevalence of both PTSD and substance abuse in veterans[ii], but there are traumatic events that are not related to combat as well.
 Sexual and physical abuse, neglect, and emotional abuse in childhood can leave emotional scars on people that is tempting to dim with alcohol or drugs.
 Domestic violence, moving vehicle accidents, extremely contentious divorce, and being bullied as a child can also lead to post-traumatic stress.